 Now all the tax collectors and sinners were coming to hear him.
 But the Pharisees and the experts in the law were complaining, "This man welcomes sinners and eats with them."
 So Jesus told them this parable: "Which one of you, if he has a hundred sheep and loses one of them, would not leave the ninety-nine in the open pasture and go look for the one that is lost until he finds it?
 Then when he has found it, he places it on his shoulders, rejoicing.
 Returning home, he calls together his friends and neighbors, telling them, 'Rejoice with me, because I have found my sheep that was lost.'
 I tell you, in the same way there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need to repent.
 (Luke 15:1-7 NET)

 Jesus demonstrated that we are to communicate, through our words and actions, that we would rather have this version of you in our life than to not have you in it at all.
-That is, we are to welcome without judgment, accept without condition, and forgive others (and yourself) without limit.
-Grace giving mercy (1) in compassion!
+We are to welcome without judgment, accept without condition, and forgive others without limit, including to repent (1) and receive forgiveness (1) for ourselves without limit.
+That is, love the sinner while hating the sin.
+(Jude 1:22,23) This is Grace giving mercy (1) in compassion!

 She replied, "No one, Lord."
 And Jesus said, "I do not condemn you either.
 Go, and from now on do not sin any more."]
 (John.
 8:11 NET)

 After this Jesus found him at the temple and said to him, "Look, you have become well.
 Don't sin any more, lest anything worse happen to you."
 (John 5:14 NET)

 Nevertheless, Jesus full of grace and truth called sin, sin and He did not excuse, condone, affirm it, including not celebrating it.
 This included sexual sins (1).